farrandi/dsci_572_sup_learn_II/lecture_6_7.md

 - Drastically reduces the number of params (compared to NN):
   - have activations depend on small number of inputs
   - same parameters (convolutional filter) are used for different parts of the image
+- Can capture spatial information (preserves the structure of the image)

 ### Convolution

 - Idea: use a small filter/kernel to extract features from the image
-  - Filter: a small matrix of weights
+  - Filter: a small matrix of weights (normally odd dimensioned -> for symmetry)

 <img src="images/6_conv.gif" width="250">